rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 ### Doing the math

 With that in mind lets do some math:
- - 400.000 is the 80% of 500.000
+ - 400.000 is the 80% of 500.000.
  - From that we have two distinct groups:
-     - 260.000 New users (65% of all users)
+     - 260.000 new users (65% of all users).
-     - 78.000 Users that will register in the loyalty program (this is 30% of the new users)
+     - 78.000 users that will register in the loyalty program (this is 30% of the new users).
- - 140.000 Returning users using the loyalty program
+ - 140.000 returning users using the loyalty program.

 Now, a month has 30 days and for each day the rush hours are from 11:30 am to 02:00 pm and from 08:00 pm to 09:30 pm.
 Then we should adjust our math to see how much user traffic we have in an hour.
 Since we have 4 rush hours we should divide every number we have until now between 120 to get how many users we get per hour on average.
 That gives us:

-- 3334 Total users
+- 3334 total users.
-- 2167 New users
+- 2167 new users.
-- - 650 Of that new users will register in the app
+    - 650 of that new users will register in the app.
-- 1167 Returning users
+- 1167 returning users.

-But we're gonna run our tests during 15 minutes, so we have to divide this numbers again to obtain the ammount of users that will use the app during our tests.
+But we're gonna run our tests during 15 minutes, so we have to divide this numbers again to obtain an approximation of the ammount of users that will use the app during our tests.
 This 15 minutes are known as ramp up time, what we have to do now is to distribute the user input in this period of time.
 Even tough there's going to be some concurrent usage of the app, it's not real that all users are going to be using the app